rafaelrosafu/mindthecloud/_posts/2014/09/2014-09-30-6-thinking-hats-for-retrospectives.md

 Of course, only having an action list won't fix the problems, the team must be able to execute them, but that's left as an exercise for the reader.
 I've made a presentation with a quick explanation of the process with more operational details, you can see it bellow, it can be used to share the idea with more people, including using it to explain the process to a team.

-<iframe src="//slides.com/rafaelrosa/6hatsretrospective/embed?style=light" width="576" height="420" scrolling="no" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe src="//www.slideshare.net/slideshow/embed_code/39852325" width="476" height="400" frameborder="0" marginwidth="0" marginheight="0" scrolling="no"></iframe>

 I really like this technique and I would like to have feedback from people using it, so I can learn from other experiences and we can improve it.
 To make things easier I make myself available to help you run a retrospective on your team, I can act as the facilitator for a session, explain the process and be an impartial observer, free of charge.
 Of course, due to logistical issues this would be done remotely over Google Hangouts or similar app, it will depend on fitting it to my schedule, and I'm limited to English, Portuguese and French sessions only, but it's a start :)

-If you want to learn more about retrospectives I recommend taking a look at [Paulo Caroli's "Fun Retrospectives"](http://goo.gl/JQ02vP) e-book, he showcases different techniques that can be used in retrospectives and even other situations, it's pretty interesting and can complement or substitue the Thiking Hats method.
+If you want to learn more about retrospectives I recommend taking a look at [Paulo Caroli's "Fun Retrospectives"](http://goo.gl/JQ02vP) e-book, he showcases different techniques that can be used in retrospectives and even other situations, it's pretty interesting and can complement or substitute the Thinking Hats method.

 You can get in touch with me on [@rafaelrosafu](https://twitter.com/rafaelrosafu) or by e-mail on [contact@mindthecloud.com](mailto:contact@mindthecloud.com), or you can leave a comment bellow.